qtov/ViATc-English/README.md

 cc = Delete
 ma = mark a
 'a = go to mark a
-lm = list mappings from ini file
 :h = help
 :s = settings
 :r = reload
+sm = show mappings from ini file
 gg = go top
 G  = go bottom
 r  = rename with a fancy vim emulator,